davidderus/good-start/README.md

 As shown in the quick start, you may use the `vars.yml.tpl` as a basic model.
-If you want to override the roles variables, look at the `variables.md` file for a detailed list of all the variables.
+If you want to override the roles variables, look at the `variables.md` file for a detailed list of all the variables and installed packages/plugins.

 You may modify the `playbook.yml` file to disable some roles or use the `--tags` arg*.